 Film review: Wolf (1994), directed by Mike Nichols

-There’s a party held by the company who’s taken over the publishing house, and the boss (Christopher Plummer) doesn’t give Randall the promotion he was after.
+There’s a party held by the company that’s taken over the publishing house, and the boss (Christopher Plummer) doesn’t give Randall the promotion he was after.
 Instead, it goes to Stewart Swinton (James Spader), and Randall is very disappointed.
-Meeting Laura Alden, the boss’s daughter, cheers him up, but underneath the surface, his blood is boiling, and the wolf inside him is trying to get out.
+Meeting Laura Alden (Michelle Pfeiffer), the boss’s daughter, cheers him up, but underneath the surface his blood is boiling, and the wolf inside him is desperately trying to get out.

 Is Randall slowly turning into a werewolf, and if he is, is he responsible for killing his own wife?